chobolife/study_english/bread_barbershop/Season_1/07_Chippy_Customer.md

 - Hmm...
 Something seems off.
 - Are you sure this is okay?
 - If you want to lose your job when the shop closes, be my guest.
-- Something's odd about this place let's go see.
+- Something's odd about this place.
+Let's go see.
 - This place is really new and modern inside.
 - That's a lot of whipped cream spray.
-Usually I have to make fresh whipped cream every morning but, this seems a lot more convenient.
+Usually I have to make fresh whipped cream every morning, but this seems a lot more convenient.
 - Wilk!
 Watch out!
 - What a great idea this is!
 - Wilk, are you okay?
 - Help me.
 I think I broke my straw.
 - Huh?
-Whis stuff expired ages ago.
+This stuff expired ages ago.
 - What?
 Are you serious?
 - And it's not just the cream, this fruit he's using is rotten and stale.
 - With all this mess it's no wonder the flies gather around this place.